Gerrix90/WebPortfolio-Angular/README.md

 ## Issues

-If you find any issues, report them by going to the [Issues](https://github.com/abduljalilm94/WebPortfolio-Angular/issues) tab and creating a new issue and assign them to me.
+If you find any issues, report them by going to the [Issues](https://github.com/abduljalilm94/WebPortfolio-Angular/issues) tab, create a new issue and assign it to me.